 DARLING LILI (1970)

 I never got to meet Henry Mancini in person, though I did get to see him conduct the Pittsburgh Symphony just a few years before he died.
 When I wrote him, he was kind enough to send me a signed photo.
-I included it along with a signed photo of his collaborator, Johnny Mercer, and with a few bars of their classic song " Moon River," in a place of honor on the Dediction page of my book with music and video bonus features titled,
+I included it along with a signed photo of his collaborator, Johnny Mercer, and with a few bars of their classic song " Moon River," in a place of honor on the Dedication page of my book,

 A Guide to Film Music.

 One of his biggest early hits was the theme for the television series, MR. LUCKY, which received several Grammy Awards in 1960 and the LP album was a best seller too.
 Years later, some of that was arranged in a suite by Mancini which he cleverly titled: "PETER GUNN MEETS MR. LUCKY" and it was included on a great sounding Surround Sound CD [shown at right].

 I believe he was "lucky," because he came along at just the right time in the music world.
 And his listeners were "lucky" too since they have some of the most enjoyable film music of that era offered up by a master musician and composer.